SAJ Rosary Beads

 Each one of them is made by hand to be used and passed down as a religious family heirloom due to the beauty of design, fine workmanship, and quality of the materials used.

 A gift box, and a luxurious red velvet rosary pouch are included with every purchase.

 The crucifixes and centers in the Sacred Art Jewelry collection are true golden bronze and .925 sterling silver reproductions of authentic antique or vintage pieces from all over the world.

-They are new, top quality castings that are hand crafted using the ancient lost wax method.
+The new silver and bronze reproductions are top quality castings, hand crafted using the ancient lost wax method.
 This technique, employed by the Greeks and the Egyptians, is still used in fine jewelry and considered the best way to assure each medal is an exact replica of the original.

 The pieces you will find may be Irish, French, Spanish, Russian, as well as Native American, Latin American or Philippine, etc. A great many different Christian cultures and nationalities are represented.

 Traditional Chained Rosary Technique

 At Sacred Art Jewelry, we prefer to use the traditional rosary making technique of using ring caps to prevent the chain links from opening.
 These metal ring bead caps provide a sort of a "fence" that supports the wire.
 It also provides a most elegant finish to the chained rosary.

 We take great care in finding stunning, natural bead combinations for our rosary beads, and we’ll be glad to advise as to whether the rosary part choices you are making are suitable.
 So, enjoy visualizing your favorite pieces on this rosary and make it your own by selecting:

 - Your metal of choice, whether it is true golden bronze or .925 sterling silver